sadjordan/Skylight/README.md

 - Shuffle
 - Display queue
 - Play specific song
-- Added a search function fo queries for playlists or songs do not have to be exact
+- Added a search function for queries for playlists or songs so they do not have to be exact
 - Playlists

 In-progress features: